 Major Highlights

-• Rabbit Island offers excellent surfcasting opportunities, particularly near the channels of Waimea Estuary, targeting species like yellow-bellied flounder and rig.
+- Rabbit Island provides excellent surfcasting opportunities, especially near the channels of Waimea Estuary, where anglers often enjoy successful outings.

-• Visitors can enjoy well-maintained pathways and facilities, including picnic areas and restrooms, enhancing the overall surfcasting experience.
+- Visitors benefit from well-maintained facilities, including pathways, picnic areas, and restrooms, enhancing the overall experience at Rabbit Island.

 Best Wave Conditions